Callum Sinclair: AFL career

 Sinclair was drafted by the West Coast Eagles and made his AFL debut in round 2, 2013 against eventual premiers, Hawthorn Football Club.
 He played 5 consecutive games before his season was interrupted by injury.
-He returned to senior football in 2014, playing the first 3 rounds as relief ruck, before being dropped to the WAFL.
+He returned to senior football in 2014, playing the first 3 rounds as a forward/ruck.
 He returned to the side, playing one more senior game for the season in round 17 against the Brisbane Lions.

 In 2015, he missed the first 4 games of the season due to a fractured thumb, before returning to the side after 2 WAFL games.
-He missed just 2 more games for the rest of the season, playing 17 home and away games and 3 finals as relief ruck for Nic Naitanui.
-He was selected ahead of Scott Lycett in the 2015 AFL Grand Final against Hawthorn, amassing 10 hit outs and 4 handballs, in a losing team going down by 46 points.
-Following the grand final, he was traded to the Sydney Swans in a straight swap deal for the out-of-contract premiership player, Lewis Jetta.
+He missed just 2 more games for the rest of the season, playing 17 home and away games and 3 finals as a forward/ruck.
+He was selected in the 2015 AFL Grand Final against Hawthorn, playing in a losing team going down by 46 points.
+Following the Grand Final, he requested a trade to the Sydney Swans in a straight swap long term deal for the out-of-contract premiership player, Lewis Jetta.

-Sinclair announced his retirement in August 2022.

-Sinclair played 89 senior matches for the Sydney Swans and though he did not add to that tally in 2022, the ruckman played a vital role with the Swans VFL side.
+Sinclair played 89 senior matches for the Sydney Swans and 29 games for the West Coast Eagles and kicked 63 goals, polled 9 Brownlow votes and finished his career at the end of season 2022.